 I was fortunate to visit this amazing place last year, a first-hand experience that is unheard of by many.

 Through this blog, I intend to share more about the true beauty of this small village, so the next time you consider this on your bucket list as well.

-This is a small village in Himachal Pradesh called Chitkul–The Last Inhabited Indian Village of India.
+This is a small village in Himachal Pradesh called Chitkul (or Chhitkul) –The Last Inhabited Indian Village of India.